 Macron countered with a campaign video this week showing British voters regretting their vote to leave the EU, saying they didn't realize what they were getting into — and American voters regretting their vote for Trump.

 TRUMP AND POPULISM

 If Le Pen pulls off a surprise win, that would be a resounding victory for the populist wave reflected by the votes for President Donald Trump and Brexit.
-Many French workers who have lost jobs because of globalization are similarly fed up with establishment parties and especially attracted by promises of ditching the status quo.
+Many French workers who have lost jobs because of globalization are similarly fed up with establishment parties and attracted by promises of ditching the status quo.

 Macron is an unabashed progressive who embraces globalization and championed startups and Uber-like car services as France's economy minister — angering taxi drivers and other workers who feel left behind.

 He has framed himself as a bulwark against Trump's protectionism — and he won an unusually high-profile endorsement this week from former U.S. President Barack Obama.

 Even if Le Pen loses, however, she has proven that populism is a powerful force in France that could make it hard for Macron to accomplish his goals even if he wins.
 Many who plan to vote for Macron on Sunday see him as the lesser of two evils as opposed to a savior.

 ASSAD'S SYRIA AND PUTIN'S RUSSIA